-Date of FMP Approval: Original FMP - October 1987 Amendments: Amendment 1 - November 2005 (implemented January 2006) Management Areas: The Atlantic coast distribution of the resource from Florida through New Jersey South-Atlantic Region: Florida through South Carolina North-Atlantic Region: North Carolina through New Jersey Active Boards/Committees: South Atlantic State/Federal Fisheries Management Board; Atlantic Croaker Plan Development/Plan Review Team, Technical Committee, Stock Assessment Subcommittee, and Advisory Panel
+Date of FMP Approval: Original FMP - October 1987 Amendments: Amendment 1 - November 2005 (implemented January 2006) Management Areas: The Atlantic coast distribution of the resource from Florida through New Jersey - South-Atlantic Region: Florida through South Carolina - North-Atlantic Region: North Carolina through New Jersey Active Boards/Committees: South Atlantic State/Federal Fisheries Management Board; Atlantic Croaker Technical Committee, Stock Assessment Subcommittee, and Plan Review Team; South Atlantic Species Advisory Panel

-The Fishery Management Plan (FMP) for Atlantic Croaker was adopted in 1987 and included the states from Maryland through Florida.
-Subsequently, the South Atlantic State/Federal Fisheries Management Board (Board) reviewed the FMP and found its recommendations to be vague and no longer valid.
-The Board recommended that an amendment be prepared to define management measures necessary to achieve the goals of the FMP, and the Interstate Fisheries Management Program (ISFMP) Policy Board adopted the finding that the original FMP did not contain any management measures that states were required to implement.
+The Fishery Management Plan (FMP) for Atlantic Croaker was adopted in 1987 and included the states from Maryland through Florida (ASMFC 1987).
+Subsequently, the South Atlantic State/Federal Fisheries Management Board (Board) reviewed the FMP and found its recommendations to be vague and invalid.
+The Board recommended that an amendment be prepared to define management measures necessary to achieve the goals of the FMP, and the Interstate Fisheries Management Program Policy Board adopted the finding that the original FMP did not contain any management measures that states were required to implement.

-In 2002, the Board directed the Atlantic Croaker Technical Committee to conduct the first coastwide stock assessment of the species, in preparation of developing an amendment.
+In 2002, the Board directed the Atlantic Croaker Technical Committee to conduct the first coastwide stock assessment of the species in preparation of developing an amendment.
 The Atlantic Croaker Stock Assessment Subcommittee developed an updated stock assessment in 2003, which was approved by a Southeast Data Assessment Review (SEDAR) panel for use in management in June 2004 (ASMFC 2005a).
-The Board quickly initiated the development of an amendment, which went to public comment in the fall of 2005.
+The Board quickly initiated the development of an amendment.
 In November 2005, the Board approved Amendment 1 to the Atlantic Croaker FMP (ASMFC 2005b).
 The amendment was fully implemented by January 1, 2006.